 - Liquids, to avoid getting up to use the bathroom

 - Especially avoid alcohol, which causes sleep disturbances

 - Caffeine (according to your own sensitivity)—it can help you stay awake while driving, but it can affect your body for five hours or more so plan your intake so it doesn’t prevent you from getting quality sleep

 - Nicotine and other stimulants

-- Silence phones; assign audible ringtone for important contacts to minimize distractions.
+- Silence phones—if necessary, assign an audible ringtone to important contacts to minimize distractions

-If you feel you’re incapable of driving safely due to fatigue, pull off the road in a safe area and take a nap for 30 minutes or more.
+If you feel you’re incapable of driving safely due to fatigue, pull off the road in a safe area and take a 30-minute nap or more.
 You don’t want to fall asleep at the wheel and injure yourself or anyone else.
 When you wake up, get out of the truck, walk around, drink a caffeinated beverage, or do whatever helps you keep alert.

 A business of Verisk Analytics, a leading data analytics provider, iiX provides an array of fleet risk management services to help our customers keep track of their drivers and promote safety on the road.
 As a service to our customers and to the industries we serve, we’re pleased to present this blog post, which offers tips on measures that commercial truck drivers can take to reduce the risks presented by drowsy driving, which is a significant contributor to serious accidents and frightening close calls.

 Crash avoidance is high on the list of priorities for any commercial fleet owner or operator.
 Disseminating information through handouts are just one way to avoid potential losses.
 If you’d like to learn more about automated driver monitoring solutions, please contact email@example.com.